2014 Monaco GP2 Series round: Post-round

 After the sprint race, Richelmi commented he was happy to win and emphasised the need to conserve tyre life around Monaco despite degradation not being a major factor, "I cannot find my words…!
 We were so disappointed yesterday after the pit stop incident, but it’s like this.
 It’s racing.
 For sure, I lost the podium there.
 Now it’s just amazing to win in front of my friends.
 It’s really exciting and now I want to take the time to realise what happen and enjoy."
 Canamasas said he was happy to achieve his first GP2 Series podium and believed it was better to remain calm in the final third of the lap after observing Coletti's and Trummer's feature race crash, "I’m proud of what we did and I think they’ve done a very good job.
 We got a good start and I was second in the first corner.
 I tried to push Stéphane for the win, but this second place is already an amazing result."
 Haryanto said he did all he could to get on the front row and aimed to duel for the win, "I tried my best at the start to get Stéphane but it was really close going into the first corner.
 Unfortunately, I got a little bit wide to the exit and Canamasas went through.
 Anyway, third is not a bad place to finish especially here in Monaco."

 Due to the result of the round, Palmer extended his lead atop the Drivers' Championship to 46 points from Nasr who moved to second after his feature race result.
 Cecotto moved to third with 49 points and was one point ahead of the non-scoring Leal in fourth.
 Pic retained fifth place with 40 points.
 DAMS took the lead of the Teams' Championship Carlin by 30 points.
 Trident's results moved them to third with 71 points.
-Campos took over fourth place with 40 points as ART Grand Prix scored no points in both races and fell to fifth with eight rounds left in the season.
+Campos Racing took over fourth place with 40 points as ART Grand Prix scored no points in both races and fell to fifth with eight rounds left in the season.